 This Slow Cooker French Dip recipe features succulent beef slow cooked in a flavorful broth, served on toasty rolls with melted cheese and extra au jus for dipping!

 Winter is the perfect time to rely on that trusty, effortless kitchen appliance known as the slow cooker!
-And thanks to recipes like this hearty, succulent, bursting-with-flavor French Dip sandwich, I'm not even sad.
+And thanks to recipes like this hearty, succulent, bursting-with-flavor crock pot French Dip sandwich, I'm not even sad.

 Bear with me for a moment.
 But when the crunchy bread soaks up that deep, savory beef broth, I'm reminded of the episode of Friends when Ross' leftover Thanksgiving turkey sandwich gets stolen out of the refrigerator at work.
 He's highly upset!
 Because he doesn't get to enjoy his once-a-year sandwich with its piece of gravy-soaked bread in the center, dubbed "the moistmaker."